shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 * Provide captions and transcripts for video content.

-* A similar naming pattern as images is also followed for videos.
+* A similar naming pattern to that of images is also followed for videos.

-All the previous sections detail you about articulating and formatting the document.
+All the previous sections detail how to articulate and format the document.
 The next section describes the entire process of writing, reviewing, and publishing the documentation.